lawlesscreation/coding-standards/css.md

 ## Multiple classes

-To aid with BEM and OO CSS, sometimes using and chaining multiple classes can be useful.
+To aid with BEM and OO CSS, sometimes using and chaining multiple classes can be useful (though it should be avoided whenever possible).
 Just remember IE6 doesn't play nicely with these, it selects based on the first selector in the list only.

 ```css